Chart Color Schemes

 Employment

-Griffith NSW has a skilled workforce with strong representation in manufacturing and industrial sectors.
-Its unemployment rate is 3.0%, lower than the national average, and it experienced an estimated employment growth of 7.8% over the past year.
+Griffith NSW has a skilled workforce with strong manufacturing and industrial sectors.
+Its unemployment rate is 3.0% and it experienced an estimated employment growth of 7.8% in the past year.

-As of June 2025, 11,003 residents are employed, with an unemployment rate of 3.0%, which is 0.7% below Rest of NSW's rate of 3.7%.
-The workforce participation rate in Griffith is 64.2%, higher than the Rest of NSW average of 56.4%.
-Dominant employment sectors include manufacturing, health care & social assistance, and retail trade.
-Manufacturing is particularly specialized with an employment share of 3.6 times the regional level.
+As of June 2025, 11,003 residents are employed, with an unemployment rate of 3.0%, which is 0.7% lower than Rest of NSW's rate of 3.7%.
+Workforce participation in Griffith is 64.2%, compared to Rest of NSW's 56.4%.
+The dominant employment sectors among residents include manufacturing, health care & social assistance, and retail trade.
+Manufacturing has a particularly high presence with an employment share of 3.6 times the regional level, while health care & social assistance has limited presence at 12.9% compared to the regional figure of 16.9%.

 Frequently Asked Questions - Employment